 C.R.A.F.T. is about creating really awesome free things, and I love to create vacations almost as much as I love to DIY.
 You have to buy plane tickets, food, and sleep some where, but daily activities don’t have to break the bank!
 Although, Andy and I have camped in a minivan at the Grand Canyon.
 Washington, DC has a ridiculous amount of fun, free things to do!

-There are 9 walking tours to choose from, check out a quick summary of each tour to decide which one is best for your crew.
+There are 9 walking tours to choose from.
 Check the schedule because some happen daily while others happen weekly.
 Here is what the website says about the price, “This tour is free to take, and you get to decide what, if anything, the tour was worth when it’s done.
 A name-your-own-price tour is a tour for anyone’s budget.”

 You can literally watch millions of dollars being printed for free at the Bureau of Engraving and Printing (BEP)!
 The ticket booth, located at Raoul Wallenburg Place (formerly 15th Street, SW), opens at 8:00 a.m.
 Monday through Friday and closes when all tickets have been distributed for the day.
 Be sure to check the website for peak times and seasons.